Key Stage 3

 - Education for Living with Citizenship

-Pupils also follow a taster course in German, Spanish and Italian.
+- Pupils also follow a taster course in Spanish and Italian.

-In Year 8 the curriculum is widened to include a second modern language (German, Italian or Spanish) and Latin – these subjects are then continued into Year 9.
+In Year 8 the curriculum is widened to include a second modern language (Italian or Spanish) and Latin – these subjects are then continued into Year 9.

 Pupils extend their range of mental and written calculation strategies and learn to identify efficient procedures to calculate problems with integers, fractions, decimals, percentages and ratios.
 Algebra is introduced formally through activities that show how algebra, as an extension of number using symbols, gives precise form to mathematical relationships, formulae, sequences and calculations.
 Pupils discover properties of two and three-dimensional shapes, and use angle facts in calculations and constructions.
 They consolidate their knowledge on transforming shapes.
 In statistical work pupils construct and interpret graph and data in tabular and diagrammatic representations, understand the many forms of an “average” and how to calculate them as well as spread of data.
 In probability, they learn the difference between theoretical probability and experimental probability.
 Pupils tackle investigative work pupils by selecting and combining known facts and problem-solving strategies to reach solutions.